Top 5 of Anything Logo

 2. Over the last two decades, strawberries have experienced one of the highest rates of consumption growth of all fruit and vegetables.
 Strawberries are the fifth highest consumed fresh fruit in the United States, behind bananas, apples, oranges and grapes.
 Per capita consumption of strawberries has increased steadily since 1970 from 2.9 pounds to 6.1 pounds in 2006, rising most significantly in the last 2 decades.
 In the 1970s, fresh consumption accounted for 60 percent of total consumption until it increased in the mid 1980s.
 By 2003 fresh consumption accounted for more than 80 percent of total strawberry consumption.
 Strawberries are the fourth highest ranked U.S. fruit in terms of value of production, following grapes, oranges and apples.

 3. China's strawberry production is large and growing rapidly.
-According to one estimate, total production may be about 1.7 times as large as U.S. production, although other estimates indicate that Chinese production is still smaller than U.S. production.
+According to one estimate, total production may be about 1.7 times as large as U.S. production.
 As in many other horticultural markets, China is becoming a more important player in the global strawberry market.
 In China, domestic demand for fresh strawberries is growing rapidly with rising urban incomes and changing consumer tastes.
 China's exports of frozen strawberries have risen rapidly.
 China has made inroads into third markets and, for instance, has replaced the U.S. (i.e., California) as the largest supplier of frozen strawberries to Japan.
 U.S. and Canadian imports of frozen strawberries from China have also grown sharply in the past three years.
 At the same time, U.S. frozen strawberry exports to Canada, Japan and elsewhere have tumbled.

 4. The strawberry belongs to the family Rosaceae, genus Fragaria, and is among the most widely consumed fruits throughout the world.
 Strawberries are a good source of Folate and Potassium, and a very good source of Dietary Fiber, Vitamin C, Manganese and antioxidants.